Tim Lollar

 William Timothy Lollar (born March 17, 1956) is an American former professional baseball pitcher.
-He was born in Missouri to Homer and Betty Jean (née McHenry) Lollar.
-Tim was a graduate of Farmington High School in Farmington, Missouri, and Mineral Area College in Flat River, Missouri.
-Lollar played all or parts of seven seasons in Major League Baseball from 1980 to 1986 for the New York Yankees (1980), San Diego Padres (1981–84), Chicago White Sox (1985) and Boston Red Sox (1985–86), primarily as a starting pitcher.
+He was born in Poplar Bluff, Missouri to Homer and Betty Jean (née McHenry) Lollar.
+He was a graduate of Farmington High School in Farmington, Missouri and Mineral Area College in Flat River, Missouri.
+Lollar played all or parts of seven seasons in Major League Baseball from 1980 to 1986 for the New York Yankees (1980), San Diego Padres (1981–84), Chicago White Sox (1985), and Boston Red Sox (1985–86), primarily as a starting pitcher.

 Early career

-Lollar played collegiately for the University of Arkansas.
-He was drafted by the Yankees in the fourth round of the 1978 Major League Baseball Draft and was immediately assigned to the Double-A West Haven Yankees, two steps below the majors.
-Lollar played 28 games as an infielder in 1978 and 65 games as an infielder in 1979 for the West Haven Yankees both years.
-He made his major league debut in 1980 as a pitcher.
+Lollar played baseball for the University of Arkansas in Fayetteville.
+He was drafted by the Yankees in the fourth round of the 1978 Major League Baseball draft and was immediately assigned to the Double-A West Haven Yankees, two steps below the majors.
+He played 28 games as an infielder in 1978 and 65 games as an infielder in 1979 for the West Haven Yankees both years.
+Lollar made his major league debut in 1980 as a pitcher.

 Major league career

 New York Yankees

-Lollar debuted for the Yankees on June 26, 1980.
-He made 14 appearances for New York, including one start.
+Lollar debuted with the Yankees on June 26, 1980.
+He made 14 appearances for New York including one start.
 He went 1–0 with two saves and a 3.34 earned run average.
 Lollar was traded to the Padres near the end of spring training 1981, along with three other players, for outfielder Jerry Mumphrey and pitcher John Pacella.